 Once you’ve identified the leaking/whistling area, you can apply a sealing technique of your choice.

 Rear View Mirror Plastic triangle

-If your wind noise if coming from outside, close to the front of your doors, then you want to investigate your rear view mirrors.
+If your wind noise is coming from outside, close to the front of your doors, then you want to investigate your rearview mirrors.
 The triangular plastic sections around the mirror can become worn over time and not sit properly seated and flush.
 This causes a tremendous amount of wind noise and whistling that becomes increasingly invasive the faster you drive.
 As an additional check, always ensure your door seals are still sealing properly too.
 You might need to adjust your hinges again.